crasyK/Canis.lab/synthetic_Dataset_teach_plan.md

 ## Workflow

-First I need to determine the Main Idea of making this dataset
+First I need to determine the Main Idea of making this dataset or dataset creation tool

 Things like:
 - What do I want to achieve
 - Structure of the dataset.
 Like if there are any subgroups or is it all like one thing or are there like iterative subgroups
 - What Format?
 Instructions?
 Conversations?
 Way of speech?
 Or smth else

-For teach:
+For t.e.a.c.h.:

 3 Subjects: Math, Englisch, History
     ⌞4 Classes each: 6;8;10;12